 How ‘Irish’ he felt is open to debate.
-As the story goes, when he lost his arm in battle he shouted “Viva la patria” (“Live the homeland”).
-When asked if that was Ireland or England, he is alleged to have responded, “The country that will bury me.”
-Now as far as we are aware, although we’ve been unable to get it confirmed, he’s buried in Colombia.
+As the story goes, when he lost his arm in battle he shouted, ‘Viva la patria’ (‘Live the homeland’).
+When asked if that was Ireland or England, he is alleged to have responded, ‘The country that will bury me.’
+Now as far as I’m aware, although I’ve been unable to get it confirmed, he’s buried in Colombia.

-That aside, considering Paipa is less than a three-hour drive from the north of Bogotá, it falls inside our ‘short escape from the madness of the metropolis’ category.
+That aside, considering Paipa is less than a three-hour drive from the north of Bogotá, it falls inside my ‘short escape from the madness of the metropolis’ category.

-It’s not quite the ‘pueblito’ we were expecting — it’s a decent enough sized town.
+It’s not quite the “pueblito” I was expecting — it’s a decent enough sized town.
 Yet it’s still far more chilled-out than midweek Bogotá (OK, that’s not too hard to achieve, in fairness).

-Like other lake-side towns we’ve visited through the years — Queenstown in New Zealand and Chile’s Pucón spring to mind — it seems to have a very pleasant vibe to it.
-The man-made Lake Sochagota’s tranquility appears to exert a calming influence on the locals.
+Like other lake-side towns I’ve visited through the years — Queenstown in New Zealand and Chile’s Pucón spring (no pun intended!) to mind — it seems to have a very pleasant vibe to it.
+The man-made Lake Sochagota’s tranquillity appears to exert a calming influence on the locals.
 (It might be slightly different at the weekend when more visitors are about, but the locals say it doesn’t change that much.)

-For those, like ourselves, who like to do their own thing, a stroll around the lake, with a 1.6 kilometre surface area, is a nice way to take it in and get some light exercise in the process.
+For those, like myself, who like to do their own thing, a stroll around the lake, with a 1.6-kilometre surface area, is a nice way to take it in and get some light exercise in the process.

 If you’re up for something a little more taxing, great views of the town, lake and surrounding countryside can be got by trekking up the hills to the north, behind the church on the main square.

-Kayaking and other activities on the lake are also an option, but for our short stay on a tight budget we gave them a miss.
+Kayaking and other activities on the lake are also an option, but for my short stay on a tight budget, I gave them a miss.

-Hot springs are another popular attraction that we left out — we’ve experienced our fair share of them.
+Hot springs are another popular attraction that I left out — we’ve experienced our fair share of them.

 From a culinary perspective, Paipa is known for its dairy-related products, particularly cheese.